waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_5.md

 This DataMapper validation will check if a record with this email exists before trying to create a new one.

-* You should introduce database-level constraints.
-This is a safety check that protects the database in case any data is written directly, bypassing the model.
-For example, if you need to batch-add 10,000 new users from a text file, you may not want to initialize your User model for every record for performance reasons.
-Instead, you'll write to the database directly bypassing DataMapper.
+3 You should introduce database-level constraints.
+This ensure data integrity in the database in case data is written directly, bypassing the model.
+For example, if you need to batch inport 10,000 new users from a text file, you may not want to initialize your User model for every record for performance reasons.
+Instead, you'll write to the database directly.
 To account for any cases when you may want to write to the database bypassing your models, you need to have database-level constraints.

 ```ruby
 # /app/models/user.rb